ZipCodeCore/Maven.LearnerLab/README.md

 * Create an `Instructor` class such that:
 	* `Instructor` is a subclass of `Person`
 	* `Instructor` implements the `Teacher` interface
-	* `Instructor` should have a concrete implementation of the `teach` method which invokes the `learn` method on the specified `Student` object.
+	* `Instructor` should have a concrete implementation of the `teach` method which invokes the `learn` method on the specified `Learner` object.
-	* `Instructor` should have a concrete implementation of the `lecture` method which invokes the `learn` method on each of the elements in the specified array of `Student` objects.
+	* `Instructor` should have a concrete implementation of the `lecture` method which invokes the `learn` method on each of the elements in the specified array of `Learner` objects.
-		* `numberOfHours` should be evenly split amongst the students.
+		* `numberOfHours` should be evenly split amongst the learners.
-			* `double numberOfHoursPerStudent = numberOfHours / students.length;`
+			* `double numberOfHoursPerLearner = numberOfHours / learners.length;`

 -
 ### Part 5.0 - Test `Instructor`